SystemSpace/Compendium/compendium.rst

 If I just leave the name space blank will I receive whatever name my parents want?
   Yes.
 Leave blank = let others/Aurora decide, like your parents or other people.

+If I lose my specified object, will I not be transferred or will it just take longer?
+  It's fine, stuff just takes longer (and you can change it up to the unlink).

+Can I transfer someone by listing them as my specified object?
+  No.

 Can we contact RISEN via astral projection or out-of-body experience?
   Maybe WILD (Wake Induced Lucid Dreaming) would allow you to make contact.